-For curriculum details, please download and view the LEAF Program Handbook.
+For curriculum details, view the LEAF Program Handbook.

 Class Content and Procedures

 The instructor prepares class activities that provide students with a conceptual and theoretical framework for the mastery of the four skills in French: speaking, reading, writing, and listening.
 The LEAF curriculum is based on the Communicative Language Teaching Methodology.
 The underlying principle of this method is to encourage language learning through the use of active exposure and communication in the target language.

 Starting from the first semester, students will be exposed to the target language and culture in the classroom.
 The various components like grammar and vocabulary will be introduced through a variety of input activities which focus on students’ inductive reasoning abilities.
 For first-semester students, the input activities will be accompanied by visual support (pictures, TPR, video, mime, realia, etc.).
 As they progress with their language acquisition, the input activities will make more use of vocabulary and structures covered in class.
 Classroom time incorporates input presentations, reinforcement of the concepts, group work assignments and open-ended tasks with more individual attention and student feedback.
 Group work assignments and open-ended tasks will include listening and speaking activities with frequent practice in pronunciation.

 Homework assignments will fall under two main categories: immediate application of the concepts covered in class and application of concepts to carry out more open-ended and communicative tasks.
 The first homework assignments will serve as practice to reinforce the grammar and vocabulary covered in class.
 Students will be required to turn in the first assignment in the middle of the week to receive feedback about their understanding of the material covered.
 Once students display a strong understanding of the material, they will work on the second homework assignment that consists of practical application of the concepts.
 Students will be doing the homework both online and on paper.
 In addition to written homework, students will be required to record oral exercises in French and submit them online.